plforacle/mds-intro/launchmds/launchmds.md

 13. If required, in your pre-installed **MySQL Workbench**, configure a connection using the **Standard TCP/IP over SSH** method and use the credentials of the compute instance for SSH.

-    - MySQL Workbench configuration for MySQL MySQL Database Service:
+    - MySQL Workbench configuration for MySQL HeatWave:

      ![Connect](./images/06workbench01.png " ")

-    - MySQL Workbench launched for MySQL Database Service:
+    - MySQL Workbench launched for MySQL HeatWave :

      ![Connect](./images/06workbench02.png " ")

-## Task 7: Start, Stop, or Reboot MySQL Database System
+## Task 7: Start, Stop, or Reboot MySQL HeatWave System

 1. Click the **Navigation Menu** in the upper-left corner, navigate to **Databases**, and select **DB Systems**.